mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 It is an open secret that the Imperium continues to conduct psionics research in order to counter the use of psionic powers by foreign agents (such as the Zhodani) or illegal users.
-It is also widely believed that psionic skills are still taught in underground ‘psionics institutes’ in the Imperium.
+It is also widely believed that psionic skills are still taught in underground 'psionics institutes' in the Imperium.

 Exactly what constitutes an Institute varies from one case to the next.
 Some are academic in nature, operating quietly on the fringes